 When the DSL is absent, the Deputy DSL - will act as cover.
-If the DSL and deputy are not available, one of the other deputy DSLs will act as cover (for example, during out-of-hours/out-of-term activities).
+If the DSL and Deputy DSL are not available, One of the other Deputy DSLs will act as cover (for example, during out-of-hours/out-of-term activities).